Skip to content

 !CidrGenerate CIDR blocks!Cidr [!Ref VPCCidr, 6, 8]

-A stack is an instance of a template.
-When you create a stack, CloudFormation provisions all the resources defined in the template.
-When you update a stack, it calculates the diff and applies only the changes.
-When you delete a stack, it tears down all resources in reverse dependency order.
+A stack is an instantiated runtime environment derived directly from a template.
+When you create a stack, CloudFormation parses the template, resolves the dependency graph, and provisions all the resources in the exact correct order.
+When you update a stack, it intelligently calculates the diff and applies only the required changes.
+When you finally delete a stack, it systematically tears down all resources in the reverse order of their dependencies.

 Terminal window